 One of our highest priorities is to ensure your privacy and peace of mind by employing the most advanced online security measures in the industry.
-Once enrolled in NetTeller online banking, you will be able to use a self-selected User ID, Password and Multi-factor Authentication System that serves as your first line of security.
+Once enrolled in Business Online Banking, you will be able to use a self-selected User ID, Password and Multi-factor Authentication System that serves as your first line of security.
+Once enrolled in Personal Online Banking, you will be able to use a self-selected User ID, Password and 2FA (Two-Factor Authentication) that serves as your first line of security.

 Blackhawk Bank provides state-of-the-art encryption of all data transmitted between your computer and our secure site.
 Most browsers utilize an encryption method called Secure Sockets Layer (SSL), a protocol that encodes data before it's transmitted over the Internet.

 Security Enhancement – EV SSL (Secure Sockets Layer) Certificates

 Jack Henry and Associates (Blackhawk Bank’s SSL Certificate Issuer) will use SSL Certificates for security to help confirm that users have reached a legitimate Web site, not a “spoofed” site created by fraudsters to steal personal and financial information.